turingschool/frontend-lightning-talks/schedule-1804.md

 4.  jQuery chaining - the good, the bad, the ugly
 Tim Fischer: Web scrapers - the what, the why, the how r
-Derek: Accessibility do’s and don’ts and/or deep dive
-7. CSS positioning - all the techniques, pros/cons, results
-Dennis Miller: Media queries - screens + beyond
+Derek: Accessibility do’s and don’ts and/or deep dive Alex Bruce -  CSS positioning - all the techniques, pros/cons, results Dennis Miller: Media queries - screens + beyond
 Paul: Javascript - closures
 10. Object Oriented Programming